chuwy/dnevnichok/README.rst

 Requirements
 ~~~~~~~~~~~~

-+ Python 3.4 (I think it should work with versions below, but I didn't tested yet)
++ Python 3.4.
+I think it should work with 3.3 and 3.2, but I didn't tested.
 + docutils

 That's all.
 Stay tuned.